openbmc/entity-manager/docs/associations.md

 }
 ```

-This configuration queries the object mapper to find an FruDevice interface with
+This configuration queries the object mapper to find an FruDevice interface
 with the stated property values (BOARD_PRODUCT_NAME, PRODUCT_NAME).
 The path
 `/xyz/openbmc_project/FruDevice/Management_Board_wBMC` is found, which means EM
 loads the configuration.
 The found path is the probed path and is placed as the